 Prince Of Wales Dr, West Pymble

 Bicentennial Park is home to Ku-ring-gai Fitness and Aquatic Centre and West Pymble Bowling and Sports Club.
-It’s also the perfect spot for a family picnic with BBQ facilities, walking/cycling tracks and fenced playground.
+It’s also the perfect spot for a family picnic with BBQ facilities, walking/cycling tracks and a fenced playground.

 21. Golden Jubilee Field, North Wahroonga